rounakkumar30/Inert_Farming/README.md

 He/She has to enter details such as crop to be sold, asking price, quantity and contact details and these details can be forwarded to the sellers.

+#Working of the project

+Steps :
+1. Instll all the Requiremnt modules present in the requirement.text
+2. Run all the notebook file which is present in notebook folder
+3. Check for all the required pickle files after running the notebook files
+4. Run app.py

 References:

 ● Crop yield prediction using machine learning algorithms - International